Gender roles among the Indigenous peoples of North America: Aranu’tiq

-Aranu’tiq is a fluid category among the Chugach, an Alutiiq people from Alaska, that neither conforms to masculine or feminine categories.
+Aranu’tiq is a fluid category among the Chugach, an Alutiiq people from Alaska, that conforms to neither masculine nor feminine categories.
 Gender expression is fluid and children typically dress in a combination of both masculine and feminine clothing.
 Newborn babies are not regarded as new humans but rather as tarnina or inuusia which refers to their soul, personality, shade and are named after an older deceased relative as a way of reincarnation as the relationship between the child and others would go on to match those of the deceased.

 Navajo

-Similar to other indigenous cultures, Navajo girls participate in a rite of passage ceremony that is a celebration of the transformation into womanhood.
+Similar to other Indigenous cultures, Navajo girls participate in a rite of passage ceremony that is a celebration of the transformation into womanhood.
 This event is marked with new experiences and roles within the community.
 Described as Kinaaldá, the ritual takes place over four days, during the individual's first or second menstrual period.
 The reason for this is rooted deeply in Navajo supernatural beliefs and their creation myths.

 The third gender role of nádleehi (meaning "one who is transformed" or "one who changes"), beyond contemporary Anglo-American definition limits of gender, is part of the Navajo Nation society, a "two-spirit" cultural role.
-The renowned 19th century Navajo artist Hosteen Klah (1849–1896) is an example.
+The renowned 19th-century Navajo artist Hosteen Klah (1849–1896) is an example.

 Navajo values emphasize the masculine and the feminine, despite the ritual being centered around feminine gender roles.
 Historically, it is recorded that Navajo cultures respected the autonomy of women and their equality to men in the tribe, in multiple spheres of life within their society.
 Contrarily, the primary discourse in Western society regarding girls' puberty is associated with discreteness, to be experienced privately for concern of shame and embarrassment regarding menstruation and bodily changes.

 Nez Perce

 During the early colonial period, Nez Perce communities tended to have specific gender roles.
-Men were responsible for the production of equipment used for hunting, fishing and protection of their communities as well as the performance of these activities.
+Men were responsible for the production of equipment used for hunting, fishing, and protection of their communities, as well as the performance of these activities.
 Men made up the governing bodies of villages which were composed of a council and headman.

 Nez Perce women in the early contact period were responsible for maintaining the household which included the production of utilitarian tools for the home.
 The harvest of medicinal plants was the responsibility of the women in the community due to their extensive knowledge.
 Edibles were harvested by both women and children.
-Women also regularly participated in politics, but due to their responsibilities to their families and medicine gathering, they did not hold office.
-Critical knowledge regarding culture and tradition were passed down by all the elders of the community.
+Women also regularly participated in politics, but due to their responsibilities to their families and medicine gatherings, they did not hold office.
+Critical knowledge regarding culture and tradition was passed down by all the elders of the community.